 Greg then appeared in the Fullerton Superior Court, armed with the aforementioned documents and a check written out to “Clerk of the Court” (this is how a payment to the Orange County Superior Court is made) for the full amount owed.

-The judge assigned to rule on the bench warrant then called the matter, recognizing Greg from a prior motion to suppress evidence that Greg had granted.
+The judge assigned to rule on the bench warrant then called the matter, recognizing Greg from a prior motion to suppress evidence that he had granted.
 The judge was extremely cordial and recalled the warrant, allowed the client’s online classes to satisfy the terms of probation, accepted the $1,914 payment and then deemed the terms of probation fully satisfied.
 He then terminated probation for our client.

 Our client was overjoyed at the results and looked forward to having the conviction expunged now that probation had ended.